in ,

 Porsche Cayman GTS Review

-Back in 2016, Porsche fitted a new four-cylinder turbo engine to its Boxster and Cayman sports cars, badging them the 718 after a race car it built in the late 1950s.
+In 2016, Porsche fitted a new four-cylinder turbo engine to its Boxster and Cayman sports cars, calling them the 718 after a race car it built in the late 1950s.

-Such a pity the engine didn’t sound so glorious.
+What a shame that the engine didn’t roar so wonderfully.

-It made the Boxster and Cayman 718s better to drive and faster.
-But sales dropped off because it sounds like a Beetle if you’re being polite – or a pig farting if you’re not.
+They improved the performance and speed of Boxster and Cayman 718s.
+But the sales waned is it feels like a Beetle if you are being polite – or a pig farting if you aren’t.

-The option if you mourned the loss of the six-cylinder engines was to buy a Cayman GT4 with a 4.0-liter engine borrowed from the 911 but without the turbochargers and a bigger capacity by a liter.
+If you missed the six-cylinder engines, which is also one of the options, you would buy a Cayman GT4 with the 4.0-liter engine taken from the 911 but without the turbochargers and larger by a liter in capacity.

 Porshce Cayman GTS 2

-Porsche launched the second generation Cayman GT4 last year which we tested.
-Not cheap at 75 grand but the best sports car you can buy for any money.
+Porsche came out with the second generation Cayman GT4 last year, and we test-drove it.
+Not cheap at $75,000, but the best sports car you can buy with any sum.

-Or it was until the new Cayman GTS arrived which we tested before lockdown.
+That was until the new Cayman GTS came along, which we tested before lockdown.

-For starters, it uses exactly the same engine as the GT4 which means a 4.0-liter flat-six that’s naturally aspirated.
+First, it utilizes the very same engine as GT4 does, which is a 4.0-liter flat-six that is naturally aspirated.

-The only difference between the GT4 and GTS is that in the former the motor revs to 8,000rpm and in the latter, it’s 7,800rpm.
-With the lost 200rpm goes 20bhp, but you won’t notice on the road because the GTS still has 394bhp and the same 431Nm of torque.
+The only distinction between the GT4 and GTS is that the engine revs to 8,000rpm in the former and 7,800rpm in the latter.
+Out of the lost 200rpm goes 20bhp, but you won’t know when you’re driving on the road because GTS still has 394bhp and the same 431Nm of torque.

 Porshce Cayman GTS 3